misteruntouchable/Common-User-Issues-Resolved-by-Active-Directory/README.md

    </br>

 <p align="center">
-   User Forget their Password and you have to perform a Reset: <br/>
+   Another issue is if  a User Forgets their Password and you have to perform a Reset: <br/>
  <img src="https://imgur.com/InUlefP.png" height="80%" width="80%" "/>
 <p align="center"> In this you are going to right click on the User Name and then click reset the Password.
-Then type in the new password .
-Then check the unlock the user's account along with the User must change password at next login.
-Then click Ok to apply</br>
+Then type in the new password.
+Then check the
+   unlock the user's account  along with the User must change password at next login.
+Then click ok to apply</br>

    </br>
    </br>